DinjanAI/PDF_chatbot/README.md

 - Adjust the instructions based on your project setup and requirements.
 - Consider adding error handling or more detailed troubleshooting steps if needed.

-By following these enhanced instructions and addressing potential issues, users can effortlessly set up and interact with your PDF chatbot!```